protectwise/troika/docs/troika-core/facades.md

 The facade lifecycle is intentionally very simple:

-### 1. Instantiation
+### Instantiation

 The Facade class's `constructor` is called, and is always passed a single argument which is the `parent` facade instance.
 Troika facades are _never_ reparented, so that `parent` will remain the same for the lifetime of the instance.
 The `constructor` is a good place to perform any initialization for things that will remain for the facade's lifetime, such as creating backing objects, setting up event listeners, etc.

-### 2. Update
+### Updates

 This is where the facade instance receives its state.
 Since "state" is defined as the facade object's properties, updating that state simply consists of assigning a set of property values.
 This is usually done by copying a [scene descriptor](scene-descriptors.md)'s values directly onto the facade instance during a scene update pass.
-It can also be triggered manually via the facade's `.update({...values})` method.
+It can also be triggered manually via the facade's [`update`](#updatevalues) method.

 This part of the lifecycle is also usually when the facade synchronizes its new state properties to its more complex backing object model.